Size ranking: 32nd

-Traditionally, the sail of Argo has been shown furled around a cross-spar on the main mast, as in this early illustration from the Uranographia of Johann Bayer in 1603, and not open and billowing as imagined in some popular representations.
+Traditionally the sail of Argo has been shown furled around a cross-spar on the main mast, as in the Uranometria of Johann Bayer (1603), and not open and billowing as imagined in some popular representations.

 © Tartu Observatory Virtual Museum.

 Not only did Lacaille dismantle Argo Navis, he also relabelled its stars, since he was dissatisfied with Bayer’s earlier arrangement.
 But he still used only one set of Greek letters for all three parts of Argo.
 As a result, Vela possesses no stars labelled Alpha or Beta, since these letters were allocated to the two brightest stars in Carina.
 For fainter stars in each constellation Lacaille turned to Roman letters, both lowercase and uppercase.